Chatterjee-Arpan/Langchain_Apps/README.md

 - **Celebrity Finder** → Multi-step LLMChain pipeline to fetch celebrity details, date of birth, and major world events around that time.
 - **Conversational Q&A Chatbot** → A memory-enabled chatbot that acts as a helpful fact-checking assistant.
 - **PDF Reader with RAG & Astra DB** → A *Retrieval-Augmented Generation (RAG)* pipeline built with LangChain to query PDFs.
+- **Q&A over Documents with Pinecone** → A *document question-answering pipeline* using LangChain, OpenAI embeddings, and *Pinecone vector database*.
+- **Querying PDFs with FAISS** → A *PDF-based Q&A pipeline* built with LangChain, OpenAI embeddings, and *FAISS* as the vector store.

 All apps feature **Streamlit UIs** for easy interaction.